astheeggeggs/mcqueen_paper/README.md

   - N/A
 * **Table 2**: Data used in this study: viral sequence data with associated host HLA information.
   - N/A
+  - Raw output from MCMC run: `tarballs/Drug_inference/{protease,reverse_transcriptase}_drug_inference.tar.gz`.
-* **Table 3**: Drug associated selection analysis: sensitivity of inference.
+* **Table 3**: Overlap between sites under selection and known HLA epitopes.
-  - `source_data_files/Figure_3.Rdata` and `source_data_files/Supplementary_Figure_12.Rdata` contain the 2.5%, 10% and 50% quantiles with rows labelled by drug.
+  - `source_data_files/Table_3.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by HLA for protease and reverse transcriptase.
 These are used to define top-tier and second tier candidate sites, permutation of labels leads to the _p_-values and odds ratios observed in Table 3.
-  - Raw output from MCMC run: `tarballs/Drug_inference/{protease,reverse_transcriptase}_drug_inference.tar.gz`.
-* **Table 4**: Overlap between sites under selection and known HLA epitopes.
-  - `source_data_files/Figure_4.Rdata` and `source_data_files/Supplementary_Figure_14.Rdata` contain the 2.5%, 10% and 50% quantiles with rows labelled by HLA.
-These are used to define top-tier and second tier candidate sites, permutation of labels leads to the _p_-values and odds ratios observed in Table 4.
   - Raw output from MCMC run: `tarballs/HLA_inference/{protease,reverse_transcriptase}_HLA_inference.tar.gz.
-* **Table 5**: Codons in reverse transcriptase showing evidence for HLA associated selection.
+* **Table 4**: Codons in reverse transcriptase showing evidence for HLA associated selection.
-  - `source_data_files/Figure_4.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by HLA.
+  - `source_data_files/Table_4.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by HLA.
 These are used to define top-tier and second tier candidate sites in reverse transcriptase.
   - Raw output from MCMC run: `tarballs/HLA_inference/reverse_transcriptase_HLA_inference.tar.gz.`
-* **Table 6**: Codons in protease showing evidence for HLA associated selection.
+* **Table 5**: Codons in protease showing evidence for HLA associated selection.
   - Raw output from MCMC run: `tarballs/HLA_inference/protease_HLA_inference.tar.gz.`
-  - `source_data_files/Supplementary_Figure_14.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by HLA.
+  - `source_data_files/Table_5.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by HLA.
 These are used to define top-tier and second tier candidate sites in protease.

 ## Supplementary Materials
 ### Figures